The Taking Control of Goods Regulations 2013 was introduced in 2014 and significantly changed the way in which debts can be enforced by bailiffs.

 One significant change has been to the ‘terminology’ used.
-For example; under the new regulations a ‘bailiff’ is now renamed an ‘enforcement agent’ and a ‘walking possession agreement’ is renamed a ‘controlled goods agreement’.
+For example; a ‘bailiff’ is now renamed an ‘enforcement agent’ and a ‘walking possession agreement’ is renamed a ‘controlled goods agreement’.

 Under this category of our website we have introduced Glossaries on the following subjects.
 To read any of the pages simply click on one of the following links.